Apart from the classic cars as taxis, you see people and goods with creative transport in Havana.

 Unfortunately it was quite dark so I just have photos of the inside that give some 'feel' of the challenges of owning a vehicle in a country where even if you had the money, finding the right parts needed could be a lifetime job.

-The seats reminded me of when I learned to scuba dive in Australia and wore a wetsuit hood, my brother’s rugby shirt and rugby socks (so the borrowed flippers would fit me), and an old army webbing belt with lead ingots (melted down lead poured into the hollows of bricks to cool) attached for weights.
+The seats reminded me of when I learned to scuba dive in Australia.
+Withut the proper kit to wear I instead donned a wetsuit hood, my brother’s rugby shirt and rugby socks (so the borrowed flippers would fit me), and an old army webbing belt with lead ingots attached for weights (These were made from melted down lead poured into the hollows of bricks to cool) .

 I finally settled the dispute: “It’s a girl in a bikini under all this”